zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-backuprestoreservice-quickstart-standalonecluster.md

 Make sure the BackupRestoreService is enable on cluster.

-1. Open Service Fabric Exploler.
+1. Open Service Fabric Explorer.
 2. Select an application and go to Backup section.
 Click on Backup Action.
 3. Click Enable/Update Application Backup.